Skip to main content

 Tracking modeHow it is scoredXP behavior

 Online trackingFlyHub reads simulator telemetry during the flight.
-It can score the landing, runway use, lights, gear, altimeter, approach stability, bounces, crashes, and telemetry events.Full XP is available unless penalties, crash detection, SimRate, or other modifiers reduce it.
+It can score the landing, runway use, OFP weight and fuel compliance, speed restrictions, taxi speed, lights, gear, altimeter, approach stability, bounces, crashes, and telemetry events.Full XP is available unless penalties, crash detection, SimRate, or other modifiers reduce it.

 Manual and Offline ModeYou complete the flight through required check-ins and a final debrief.
 FlyHub scores the flight from your inputs, route plausibility, timing, and trust.Offline XP is reduced because FlyHub cannot verify full telemetry.
 Punctuality and trust can improve the offline multiplier.